cyones/hextractor/README.md

 install.packages("HextractoR", dependencies=T)
 ```

-How to preprocess a genome
+How to process a genome
 --------------------------
-To preprocess a genome, you need a file containing the raw genome in fasta format.
+For processing a genome, you need a file containing the raw genome in FASTA format.
 To run HExtractor, simply call the main function.
 This function creates 2 files
 in the "out" folder and automatically names them.
 The input parameters are:
-- input_file filename of the fasta file to proccess
+- input_file filename of the fasta file to process
 - window_size Number of bases in the windows.
 - window_step Window step.
-This number defines indirectly the overlap:
+This number defines the overlap window:
   window_overlap=window_size-window_step
 - min_length Minimum sequence length.
 Shorter sequences are discarded.
 - min_bp Minimum number of base-pairs that must form a sequence.